 Digital Maker Module The Digital Maker module presents Maker technologies used to create physical prototypes of their personal designs.
-Rapid prototype processes and procedures will be effectively utilized with both hardware and software tools in the creation process.
-Basic and intermediate techniques will be discussed and used to bring student's ideas into existence.
-In this module students will further develop and utilize advanced maker device technologies, processes, and techniques to create effective prototypes.
-Students will learn how to adapt their designs and fabrication processes to various constraints such as material properties and other real-world limitations.
+Rapi and procedures will be effectively utilized with both hardware and software tools in the creation process.
+Basic and inter will be discussed and used to bring student's ideas into existence.
+1 21 1 In this module students will further develop and utilize advanced maker device technologies, processes, and techniques prototypes.
+Students will learn how to adapt their designs and fabrication processes to various constraints such as materia other real-world limitations.
 They will analyze design decisions and determine their impact on the fabrication process.
-Advanced software tools will be used and their applications to the design and prototyping process will be discussed.
+Ac will be used and their applications to the design and prototyping process will be discussed. ial properties and